-A grade of IP (In Progress) may be given if a student is not able to complete the course requirements by the end of the semester.
+A grade of IP (In Progress) may be recorded if a student is not able to complete the course requirements by the end of the semester.
 A student must request a grade of IP from the appropriate faculty member prior to the end of the semester.
+Students receiving an IP in any course are not eligible for the Dean's List for that semester.